rdawg-pidinst/schema/README.rst

 of Instruments WG`_ seeks to explore a community-driven solution for globally unique identification of active instruments in the sciences.

-This repository holds the (current draft for the) medadata schema for this PID system.
-There are two variants:

-1. the original schema has been formulated based on the evaluation of use cases collected by the working group.
+This repository is used to maintain the PIDINST schema for the metadata describing the instrument instance to be registered in the PID infrastructure.
+The current version of the schema has been submitted to RDA for endorsement as a recommendation and is expected to be published as version 1.0 soon.

-2. a mapping of the original schema onto the current `DataCite Metadata Schema 4.3`_.
+Furthermore, the repository provides a mapping of the PIDINST schema onto the current `DataCite Metadata Schema 4.3`_.

 Copyright and License
 ---------------------

-Copyright 2019 RDA Persistent Identification of Instruments WG
+Copyright 2019–2021 RDA Persistent Identification of Instruments WG

 This work is licensed under the `Creative Commons Attribution 4.0 International License`_.